Context card

 1941

-After Japan attacks Pearl Harbor on December 7, 1941, Canada declares war against Japan.
-Many Canadians see Japanese Canadians as a security threat.
+In the Second World War, Japan attacks Canada’s allies in Asia and the Pacific.
+Canada then declares war with Japan.
+Many Canadians see Japanese Canadians as possible spies.
 Racism against Japanese Canadians gets worse.

-Twelve weeks after the attack on Pearl Harbor, the Government of Canada orders all Japanese Canadians to be moved from the British Columbia coast.
-They are forced to live under guard in camps away from everyone else.
+The Government of Canada orders all Japanese Canadians to be moved from the BC coast.
+They are forced to live in camps away from everyone else.

 1948

-After the Second World War ends, Parliament gives Japanese Canadians the right to vote in federal elections again.
+The Second World War is over.
+Parliament grants all Japanese Canadians the right to vote in federal elections.
+BC grants the right to vote in provincial elections one year later.

 1988

-The Canadian government officially apologizes to Japanese Canadians for denying them their civil and democratic rights.
-Here Prime Minister Brian Mulroney signs the apology while Art Miki of the National Association of Japanese Canadians looks on.
+The Canadian government apologizes to Japanese Canadians for denying them their civil and democratic rights.